Do You Need A Cooker Hood In A Kitchen? (UK)

 It’s not the cheapest, so if you’re looking for something a little less expensive but also gets the job done, then I’d recommend the Xpelair VX150T, nothing glamorous here, but it has an extraction rate of 62l/s.
 So will comply with building regulations for you.

-Have a think and weigh up the pros and cons for your particular situation, and if in any doubt always check with your builder and/or building control.
+Consider and weigh the pros and cons for your particular situation, and if in any doubt always check with your builder and/or building control.

 If at all unsure please check with building regulations.
 Individual cases may differ.
 This is meant as a guide only and not legal advice.
 You should always check building regulations first.